Romelody/challenge-julio-vanilla/README.md

 ### RULES:
 * HTML should NOT be edited.
 * LIBRARIES ARE NOT ALLOWED.
 Only good old js.
-* Clones amount will alwais be an integer.
+* Clones amount is an integer value.
 * Color array can have any number of colors declared.
-* Color order is mandatory.
+* Color order must be followed.

 ### TIPS: